how to become an ophthalmologist

 3) Get Postgraduate Optometrist Degree (MS/MD/DNB)

-• Choose a specialisation in Ophthalmology for your postgraduate studies.
+• Choose a specialization in Ophthalmology for your postgraduate studies.

-• Pass the entrance tests held by different organisations or universities to gain admission to the postgraduate program.
+• Pass the entrance tests held by different organizations or universities to gain admission to the postgraduate program.

 • Pursue either a Doctor of Medicine (MD), Master of Surgery (MS), or Diplomate of National Board (DNB) in Ophthalmology.